Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Evaluation

 \textbf{Impact of reply payload size.} We start by evaluating the latency vs. payload size (ranging from 1~byte to 1MB).
 We set $n=103$ (which corresponds to our default network size). \fig{fig:payloads} shows that \BFT achieves the lowest latency for all payload sizes.
 For instance, to answer a request with 1~KB payload, \BFT requires 4 ms, which is twice as fast as Zyzzyva.
 Our findings also suggest that the latency is mainly affected by payload sizes that are larger than 1~KB (e.g., 1~MB).
 We speculate that this effect is caused by the overhead of transmitting large payloads.
 Based on this observation, we proceed to evaluate online performance for payload sizes of 1~KB and 1~MB respectively.
 The payload size plays an important role in determining the effective transactional throughput of a system.
 For instance, Bitcoin's consensus requires 600 seconds on average, but since payload size (block size) is 1~MB, Bitcoin can achieve a peak throughput of 7 transactions per second (each Bitcoin transaction is \mbox{250 bytes on average).}

-\textbf{Performance for 1KB reply payload.} \fig{fig:9} depicts the peak throughput vs. $n$ for 1~KB payload. \BFT's performance is modest when compared to Zyzzyva and CheapBFT when $n$ is small.
+\textbf{Performance for 1KB reply payload.} \fig{fig:9} depicts the peak throughput vs. $n$ for 1~KB payload. \BFT's performance is modest when compared to other protocols when $n$ is small.
 While the performance of these latter protocols degrades significantly as $n$ increases, \BFT's performance is marginally affected.
-For example, when $n=199$, \BFT achieves a peak throughput of 370 operations per second when compared to 56 and 38 op/s for Zyzzyva and CheapBFT, respectively. \changed{Even in the fallback case, \BFT achieves almost 152 op/s when $n=199$ and outperforms the remaining protocols.} Notice that comparing performance with respect to $n$ does not provide a fair basis to compare BFT protocols with and without hardware assistance.
+For example, when $n=199$, \BFT achieves a peak throughput of 370 operations per second when compared to 56, 38, 42 op/s for Zyzzyva, CheapBFT and XPaxos respectively. \changed{Even in the fallback case, \BFT achieves almost 152 op/s when $n=199$ and outperforms the remaining protocols.} Notice that comparing performance with respect to $n$ does not provide a fair basis to compare BFT protocols with and without hardware assistance.
 For instance, when $n=103$, Zyzzyva can only tolerate at most $f=34$ faults, while \BFT, CheapBFT, and MinBFT can tolerate $f=51$.
 We thus investigate how performance varies with the maximum number of tolerable faults in Figs.~\ref{fig:2} and~\ref{fig:1}.
 In terms of the peak throughput vs. $f$, the gap between \BFT and Zyzzyva is even larger.
 For example, when $f=51$, it achieves a peak throughput of 490 operations per second, which is 5 times larger than Zyzzyva.
 In general, \BFT achieves the highest throughput while exhibiting the lowest average latency per operation \changed{when $f>24$.
 The competitive advantage of \BFT (and its fallback variant) is even more pronounced as $f$ increases.
 Although \BFT-fallback achieves comparable latency to CheapBFT, it achieves a considerably higher peak throughput.
 For example, when $f=51$, \BFT-fallback reaches 320 op/s when compared to 110 op/s for CheapBFT.
-This is due to the fact that \BFT exhibits considerably less communication complexity than CheapBFT.}
+This is due to the fact that \BFT exhibits considerably less communication complexity than CheapBFT.} Furthermore, we emphasize that XPaxos~\cite{XFT} provides comparable performance to Paxos.
+So we conclude that \BFT even outperforms the crash fault-tolerant schemes.